json-api/json-api/implementations/index.md

 * [JsonApiFramework.Client](https://github.com/scott-mcdonald/JsonApiFramework) is a *portable* .NET Standard/Core client-side framework where developers define the domain model of the resources of a hypermedia API server either through configuration and/or conventions called a *service model*.
 With a *service model* developers can use a *document context* that represents a session with a JSON:API compound *document* for reading or writing of various JSON:API abstractions such as resources, resource identifiers, relationships, links, meta information, error objects, and version information all serialized/deserialized as high level CLR objects.
 * [FSharp.JsonApi](https://github.com/cmeeren/FSharp.JsonApi/) is a library that allows you to use F# to easily create and consume flexible, strongly typed web APIs following the JSON:API specification.
 * [jsonapi-consumer](https://github.com/OKTAYKIR/jsonapi-consumer/) is a simple client-side .NET Standard wrapper framework for consuming JSON:API based APIs.
+* [JsonApiClient](https://github.com/twcrews/jsonapi-client) is a modern, lightweight (de)serialization package for JSON:API, using `System.Text.Json` internally, with built-in support for generic types.

 ### <a href="#client-libraries-python" id="client-libraries-python" class="headerlink"></a> Python